fabriziomoscon/cosy-js/docs/cosy/internals.md

 A cosy `command` takes the following form: `foo arg1 arg2 arg3`, this is equivalent to adding a `data-cosy-foo="arg1 arg2 arg3"` attribute to an element in the DOM.
 The cosy `evaluator` takes each of the words in the command and looks them up using the current `frame` (if the args are valid JavaScript literals then they are used directly).

-If the first word in the command matches a function the `evaluator` calls that function passing in the current `frame` and the looked up args e.g. if our frame looked something like this:
+With any luck the first word in the command matches a function in the current `frame` if so the `evaluator` calls that function passing in the current `frame` and the looked up args e.g. if our frame looked something like this:

 ```js
 {